pingcap/tispark/docs/userguide_spark2.1.md

 You can download [Apache Spark](https://spark.apache.org/downloads.html)

-For the Standalone mode without Hadoop support, use Spark **2.3.x** and any version of Pre-build with Apache Hadoop 2.x with Hadoop dependencies.
+For the Standalone mode without Hadoop support, use Spark 2.1.x and any version of Pre-build with Apache Hadoop 2.x with Hadoop dependencies.
 If you need to use the Hadoop cluster, please choose the corresponding Hadoop version.
-You can also choose to build Spark from the [source code](https://spark.apache.org/docs/2.3.0/building-spark.html) to match the previous version of the official Hadoop 2.6.
+You can also choose to build from the [source code](https://spark.apache.org/docs/2.1.0/building-spark.html) to match the previous version of the official Hadoop 2.6.
+Please note that TiSpark currently only supports Spark 2.1.x version.

-**Please confirm the Spark version your TiSpark version supports.**

-Suppose you already have a Spark binaries, and the current PATH is `SPARKPATH`, please copy the TiSpark jar package to the `$SPARKPATH/jars` directory.
+Suppose you already have a Spark binaries, and the current PATH is `SPARKPATH`, please copy the TiSpark jar package to the `$ {SPARKPATH} / jars` directory.

 #### Starting a Master node

 Execute the following command on the selected Spark Master node:

 ```
-cd $SPARKPATH
+cd $ SPARKPATH

 ./sbin/start-master.sh
 ```